 Mindful Education Santa Fe was developed in 2014 in response to a growing need within our school communities for programming focused on the development of resiliency for educators as they face a number of direct and indirect of risk factor that include, but are not limited to:

-Monthly practice opportunities for educators and counselors are offered at The Sky Center on the second Friday of every month.
-Retreat and professional development opportunities are also available.
+Day-long workshops, curricula, and staff and student trainings are implemented in collaboration with the Santa Fe Public Schools and community partners.
 Training and support of educators and counselors, interested in introducing mindful awareness practices in their classrooms, is an additional service provided.
+Our trained staff also offers mindfulness presentations directly in the classroom upon request.
 A mindful awareness practice curriculum and program developed at UCLA’s Mindful Awareness Research Center’s Training in Mindfulness Facilitation Program is available to school communities.
-Our trained staff also offers mindfulness presentations directly in the classroom upon request.

 For more information, please contact The Sky Center at 505-473-6191 or